go-easygen/easygen/README.md

 $ EasyGen

 Usage:
- EasyGen [flags] TemplateFileName
+ EasyGen [flags] YamlFileName

 Flags:

-  -html=false: Use html template instead of text
+  -html=false: treat the template file as html instead of text -tf="": .tmpl template file name (default: same as .yaml file) -ts="": template string (in text)

-TemplateFileName: The name for the template and yaml file
+YamlFileName: The name for the .yaml data and .tmpl template file
         Only the name part, without extension.
 Can include the path as well.
 ```